 Q: Why is your product better?

 A: We have spent a great deal of time researching the market and what is available for purchase.
-We feel we offer the best value because of clarity, quality, quantity of words and a very special secret that we will not share.
+We feel we offer the best value because of clarity, quality, the number of words and a very special secret that we will not share.
 We have a team of computer guru's that know how to "extract" audio from audio files!
-This is a close guarded secret of what we do at Feathered Phonics.
+This is a closely guarded secret of what we do at Feathered Phonics.
 All this for as much as half the price of others!
 It also helps to be located in the heart and Mecca of the Computer Software programming area of the world.
 We are able to print CD's by the 1000's and pass the savings on to you.

 Q: Why does my parrot talk all the time when my vacuum cleaner is running?

 A: There are many reasons for this common problem in Parrots.
 Instinct shows us that in the wild parrots are social birds.
 They usually gather in great numbers to avoid being singled out by predators.
 Your bird probably feels very comfortable talking or singing while there are other noises about because he/she feels safer that their sound will not be directly pinpointed by a dangerous animal that wants to eat them.
 Keep in mind, unlike other household pets that have been in domestic captivity for hundreds of year, parrots are relatively new in captivity and still grasp strong instinctive manners.
 Note the Volume 4 Disc has a variety of background sounds that you can play for your bird including a vacuum cleaner, car, dishwasher, washing machine, and running water.

 A: The simple answer to this is "yes", through repetition, caring and love almost any parrot/speaking bird can talk.
 Some choose not to do so, while others do.
 Males do seem to talk more in the cockatiel variety.
 Cockatiels seem to take on whistling easier.
 Volume 2 has many songs that your cockatiel will be interested in listening and whistling to.

 Q: Will your product work on my canary?